tebben/overture-maps/README.md

 Playing around with data from OvertureMaps.

--   Download OvertureMaps data
+-   Download OvertureMaps and Daylight data
--   Extract data from OvertureMaps for a country and convert to geoparquet
+-   Extract data from OvertureMaps and Daylight for a country and convert to geoparquet
 -   Create PMTiles from extracted data
 -   Notebook with some queries and a map to display some data